-- 1. You must write a 4-6 page term paper on a computer related crime which can be solved by using computer forensics.
-You must detail the procedures used in discovering and investigating the evidence.
-Discuss the case, the investigation process, data recovery, securing the evidence and chain of custody.
-Remember to explain the types of software you would use to complete the case.
-You may use the cases noted in the book for guidance or may use one of your own. - 2.
+- 1. You must write a 4-6 page term paper on a topic of your choice related to cybercrime.
+Some examples would include, how to avoid being a victim of cybercrime, the laws surrounding cybercrime, or pick an individual cybercrime and discuss the impact this crime has on society. - 2.
 Your term paper outline is due at the end of Week 2. - 3.
 Your term paper is due at the end of Week 7. - 4.
 In addition to the 4-6 pages of the paper itself, you must include a title page and a reference page. - 5.
 Your title page must include the title of your paper, the date, the name of the course, your name, and your instructor's name. - 6.
-Your reference page must be written in APA citation style, Arial or Time New Roman styles, 12point font. - 7.
-Page margins Top, Bottom, Left Side, and Right Side = 1 inch, with reasonable accommodation being made for special situations. - Your paper must be in your own words, representing original work.
+Your reference page must be written in APA citation style, Arial or Time New Roman styles, 12-point font. - 7.
+Page margins Top, Bottom, Left Side, and Right Side = 1 inch, with reasonable accommodation being made for special situations. - 8.
+Your paper must be in your own words, representing original work.
 Paraphrases of others' work must include attributions to the authors.
 Limit quotations to an average of no more than 3-5 lines, and use quotations sparingly.
-It is always better to write the information in your own words than to directly quote. - Papers must be submitted to www.turnitin.com for review.
+It is always better to write the information in your own words than to directly quote. - 9.
+Papers must be submitted to www.turnitin.com for review.
 PAPERS WITH AN ORIGINALITY REPORT FROM TURNITIN OVER 15% OR OVER 2% FROM A SINGLE SOURCE WILL RESULT IN A SIGNIFICANT POINT REDUCTION. - 10.
 PER THE STUDENT HANDBOOK, YOU CANNOT SUBMIT A PAPER THAT HAS BEEN SUBMITTED IN ANOTHER COURSE.